lux4rd0/weatherflow-collector/README.md

 # weatherflow-listener

-Docker image for publishing WeatherFlow data from a devices/Hub to either:
+Docker image for collecting WeatherFlow data from a Hub/Devices/Web to either:

 Grafana Loki
 Grafana Metrics (Prometheus/InfluxDB)